munin-monitoring/munin/doc/develop/plugins/plugin-gallery.rst

   * `ejabberd <http://gallery.munin-monitoring.org/contrib/ejabberd/ejabberd_resources_.html>`_ - Image only, missing perldoc
   * `apache_activity <http://gallery.munin-monitoring.org/contrib/apache/apache_activity.html>`_ - Image only, missing perldoc

 The HTML-Presentation is auto-generated in a daily cronjob at our project server.
-It views the plugins documentation page, that is viewed by :ref:`munindoc <munindoc>` otherwise.
+It generates the plugins documentation page, that is accessible via :ref:`munindoc <munindoc>` otherwise.
 Example graphs for the plugins have to be placed in our github repositories.

-Help from contributors is welcome :-) Have a look at our instructions in the next section on this page.
+Help from contributors is welcome.
+Please take a look at the instructions in the next section below.

 The gallery has two showrooms.
 One called `Core Collection <http://gallery.munin-monitoring.org/index.html>`_ for the plugins that we deliver with the distribution of Munin-Node and one called `3rd-Party Collection <http://gallery.munin-monitoring.org/contrib/index.html>`_ for the plugins from the wild, that were uploaded to our Contrib-Repository.
-Especially the later needs a lot of documentation work and we are happy if you add info in perldoc format and representative example graph images to the contrib repo.
-The more descriptive content is there, the more helpful the Plugin Gallery will be ~
+Especially the latter need a lot of documentation work and we are happy if you add info in perldoc format and representative example graph images to the contrib repo.
+The more descriptive content is there, the more helpful the Plugin Gallery will be.

 Categories
 ==========

 The plugins category is the main navigation criterion of the galley.
 So the first step of the build procedure is the search for the keyword ``graph_category`` within the plugin scripts and parse the string, that follows in the same line.
 It makes things easier if you don't use spaces within in the cagetories name.
-Please use character *underscore* instead if a separator is needed.
+Please use the character *underscore* instead if a separator is needed.

-The following pages contain info and recommendations concerning categories:
+The following pages contain information and recommendations concerning categories:

 * :ref:`graph-category <graph_category>`
 * :ref:`Well-known plugin categories <well-known-categories>`